 |17.||Panasonic LX100||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the XC10 offers wifi support, while the E-600 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the XC10 and the E-600 have been discontinued, but can regularly be found used on eBay.
-The XC10 was replaced by the Canon XC20, while the E-600 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon XC10 Manual (free pdf) or the online Olympus E-600 Manual.
+Both the XC10 and the E-600 have been discontinued, but can regularly be found used on ebay.
+The XC10 was replaced by the Canon XC15, while the E-600 does not have a direct successor.
+Further information on the features and operation of the XC10 and E-600 can be found, respectively, in the Canon XC10 Manual (free pdf) or the online Olympus E-600 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon XC10 and the Olympus E-600?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon XC10: